harriott/vimfiles/keystrokes.md

     :ni<somecharacter><Enter>          " inserts <somecharacters> n time
     :s/./&/gn|noh                      " show number of characters in a long line
     \yy                                " CalendarH
+    ~                                  " toggle case of selection

 Entering special characters

 ## base64
 	<leader>atob " base64 to a string
 	<leader>btoa " a string to base64

 ## layout
     :%le  " remove all indents